ros-infrastructure/buildfarm_deployment/README.md

 It is recommended to change all the security parameters from this configuration.
 In particular you should change the following:

-On all three:
+##### In common.yaml
+* `master::ip`
+  The IP address of the master instance.
+* `repo::ip`
+  The IP address of the repository instance.
 * `jenkins::slave::ui_user` and `jenkins::slave::ui_pass` are passed to the jenkins::slave puppet module.
-  You may need to update them depending on your slave's security model.
+  You may need to update them depending on your agent's security model.
   See:
   * https://github.com/jenkinsci/puppet-jenkins#slaves
   * https://github.com/jenkinsci/puppet-jenkins/blob/d2ceee61c1971256427dee11dd6472d30bf95228/manifests/slave.pp#L20-L21
-* This is the password for the slave to access the master
+* This is the password for the agent to access the master
  * `user::admin::password_hash`
 * On the master this should be the hashed password from above
  * The easiest way to create this is to setup a jenkins instance.